jonashaag/django-addanother/docs/usage.rst

 Making your ``CreateView`` compatible with django-addanother is as simple as making it inherit the :class:`django_addanother.views.CreatePopupMixin` class::

-  from django_addanother.views import PopupMixin
+  from django_addanother.views import AddPopupMixin

-  class FooCreate(CreatePopupMixin, CreateView):
+  class PersonCreate(CreatePopupMixin, CreateView):
       model = Foo
       ...